joshuavanderpoll/PGPBox-python/README.md

 # PGPBox (Python)
-A user-friendly PGP Web GUI for generating, storing, encrypting, and decrypting PGP messages.
+A user-friendly PGP Web GUI for generating, storing, encrypting, decrypting, signing and verifying PGP messages.
 Secure your communications effortlessly with this intuitive web-based application.

 ## Features
 - Generate PGP keys
 - Encrypt messages with PGP
 - Decrypt PGP encrypted messages
+- Sign messages with PGP
+- Verify PGP signed messages

 ## Setup
 Follow these steps to set up the project: